microworldtour/microworldtour.github.io/README.rst

 To pass on the micro:bit contact the person you have chosen as the next recipient and ask for two things:

 * Confirmation that they will complete some work within a week of getting the device.
-If the sound unsure, choose someone else because these devices are so rare that we must get them into the hands of people who will *do something* in a timely manner.
+If they sound unsure, choose someone else.
+These devices are so rare that we must get them into the hands of people who will *do something* in a timely manner.
 * Their postal address. :-)

 Before you post the device you should create a pull request that changes two